clarknado/frontend-nanodegree-neighborhood-map/README.md

 `npm install bower`.
 `bower install`.

-A sample configuration file is supplied.
-This must be modified to include credentials obtained from the following APIs:
+A sample configuration file template is supplied.
+This must be modified to include credentials obtained from the following APIs: [Yelp](https://www.yelp.com/developers/documentation/v2/search_api).
+The configuration file must be renamed to config.json to properly work with app.py.

+You may also need to download and install the Google AppEngine SDK.
+Once installed you can intialize the server by running the dev_appserver.exe in the directory containing the root folder of this project.
+The google file is usually located at "C:/Program Files/Google/Cloud SDK/google-cloud-sdk/platform/google_appengine/dev_appserver.py".

+The server should be initialized at port 8080

 ## Project Overview